dailykaran/SF_Framework/README.md

 - Translation, review, comments, approvals, and other business workflows are not yet automated.
 - Project name `- 03F` is currently hard-coded in the smoke tests.
 - `package.json` does not yet contain a general `test` script; commands currently use `npx playwright test`.
+- The CI workflow currently covers only the CC Checker smoke test; broader role coverage is not yet enabled.
-- CI workflow and test-data lifecycle management are not yet complete.
+- Test-data lifecycle management is not yet complete.

 ## Development Guidelines